-The names of the directors of the Company during or since the end of the financial year and up to the date of this report are provided below.
+The names of the directors of the Company during the financial year and up to the date of this report are provided below.
 All of the directors held their positions for the entire financial year period.

-Mr Thomas Sanders BSc (Geology); MSc (Mineral Economics); MAusIMM; FAICD Executive Chairman (appointed 2 July 2010)
+Mr Thomas Sanders BSc (Geology); MSc (Mineral Economics); MAuslMM; FAICD Executive Chairman (appointed 2 July 2010)

-Tom Sanders is a geologist with 35 years' experience in the Australian mining industry including project generation, exploration, mining and corporate management with a strong emphasis on gold and nickel in Western Australia.
+Tom Sanders is a geologist with over 35 years' experience in the Australian mining industry.
+He has extensive experience in project generation, exploration, feasibility, mining and corporate management with a strong emphasis on gold and nickel in Western Australia (WA).
 Mr Sanders has published works on nickel and gold in WA, in addition to regional mineralisation studies on the eastern Kimberley region under contract to the Geological Survey of WA.